segmentio/segment-docs/src/connections/destinations/catalog/selligent-marketing-cloud/index.md

 You can then proceed to configure your destination.

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "*Selligent Marketing Cloud*" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "*Selligent Marketing Cloud*" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "*API Key*" and "*API Secret*" into your Segment Settings UI.
+3. Enter the "*API Key*" and "*API Secret*" into your Segment Settings UI.
 4. *SMC Admin URL* - Copy the link you use to log into the SMC admin should look like https://**{you company}**.slgnt.us
 ![adminURL](images/adminurl.jpg)
 5. *Organization* - You will find the organization name on the top-right hand corner next to the menu icon.